 Navigate with Enel Energia fiber

-Discover Enel Fibra FTTH, the stable and fast integrated connection that brings you closer to the world and to people
+Discover Enel Fibra FTTH, the stable and fast integrated connection that brings you closer to the world and people.

 Enel Fibra

-Navigate with the simplicity of ultra-fast FTTH fiber up to 1 Gigabit/s in download and until 14 May you have:
+Navigate with the simplicity of ultra-fast fiber simbolo fibra FTTHsimbolo fibra FTTC up at 1 Gigabit/s in download and with WiFi 6 modem on free loan for use.

 Offer subject to technical speed and geographical limitations.
 The indicated navigation speed (FTTH) is to be considered as maximum.
 Check the coverage in the following steps to find out the fiber (FTTH and FTTC) from which your home is reached.
 The offer does not include Voice Service with consequent possible loss of the landline telephone number in the event of migration of the internet connection.